Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: The Cross-Entropy Approach for Systemic Risk Assessment

-As anticipated in the introduction, Cross-Entropy is a popular method, largely adopted by scholars and researchers of central banks, used to reconstruct a target matrix (typically the inter-bank matrix) from partial knowledge of its properties.
+Cross-Entropy is a method\footnote{The method is also known as matrix balancing, or maximum entropy matrix reconstruction.
+We refer to it as Cross-Entropy in order to clearly distinguish it from a method deriving probability distributions over all possible matrices (graphs).
+The latter is introduced in Section \ref{sec:mod_recns} as a competing approach for systemic risk reconstruction, and we refer to it as Canonical Maximum Entropy Ensemble method.}, largely adopted by scholars and researchers of central banks, used to reconstruct a target matrix (as the inter-bank matrix) from partial knowledge of its properties.
 The idea is to select an {\it a priori} guess for the matrix and then to find its closest matrix subject to some constraints.
-The guess matrix is chosen either by using some randomness assumption or by using some economic intuition.
-The constraints are used to enforce all the partial knowledge on the target matrix to be estimated.
 In the simplest case, such constraints are non negativity conditions of matrix elements and the total row and column sums.
-Finally, as a measure of distance to be minimized between the guess and the target matrix one uses the Kullback-Leibler divergence.
+Finally, as a measure of distance to be minimized between the guess and the target matrix one uses the Kullback-Leibler divergence (also called relative entropy).

-For the specific case of the system of bank holdings for US commercial banks we assume to have at our disposal, for each quarter, only the information on the total asset size $A_n^{\star}$ for the $n$-th bank and the total capitalization $C_k^{\star}$ for the $k$-th asset class, as provided by the FFIEC data.
+For the specific case of the system of bank holdings for US commercial banks we assume to have at our disposal, for each quarter, only the information on the total asset size $A_n^{\star}$ for the $n$-th bank and the total capitalization $C_k^{\star}$ for the $k$-th asset class.
 The Cross-Entropy approach derives the target matrix $\mathbf{X}$ as that which solves the optimization problem

+where $\widetilde{X}_{n,k}$ are the entries of a given guess matrix.
+Note that the cases analyzed in the interbank lending literature \citep{Mis11} typically have an additional constraint that diagonal elements vanish, required to avoid a single institution to be simultaneously a borrower and lender to itself \citep[see, for example, the Appendix B in][]{Mis11}.
+The matrix of portfolio holdings analyzed here does not require any of such kind of restrictions.